Bluefields

-Bluefields (/es/) is a city and municipality on the central coast of Mosquitia, and capital of the South Caribbean Coast Autonomous Region, Nicaragua.
+Bluefields (/es/) is a city and municipality on the central Mosquito Coast, and capital of the South Caribbean Coast Autonomous Region, Nicaragua.
 Historically, it held far greater significance as the political and administrative capital of the Kingdom of Mosquitia, which maintained independence and later protectorate status under Great Britain during the 17th to 19th centuries.
-Following the kingdom’s annexation in 1894, the city became the capital of the Department of Zelaya.
+Following the kingdom's annexation in 1894, the city became the capital of the Zelaya Department.